How many natural antimicrobial peptides have been identified with known activity?

 Is it possible for us to calculate and predict a peptide sequence with more than 50 amino acid residues?

-Can we search for antimicrobial peptides from bacteria, plants, or animals only?
+Can we search antimicrobial peptides from bacteria, plants, or animals only?

-Yes, you can do this by entering "plants" into one of the search boxes in the NAME field.
-Then you can search for the info in the usual way.
-Likewise, you can search for a list of AMPs from bacteria (i.e. bacteriocins) or a vareity of animal classes (see About).
+Yes, you can do this by entering "plants" into one of the search boxes in the NAME field here.
+Then you can search the info in the usual way.
+Likewise, you can search for a list of AMPs from bacteria (i.e. bacteriocins) or a vareity of animal classes (e.g., mammals, insects, spiders, and scorpions).
+See the APD face page for a more complete list of these animal groups.

 How do I obtain a list of AMPs that bind to lipopolysaccharides (LPS) or endotoxin?

-You can search for such peptides by entering the code "BBL" into one of the search boxes in the NAME field.
+You can search such peptides by entering the code "BBL" into one of the search boxes in the NAME field here.
 For additional codes for AMP-binding partners, go to the Glossary page.

-Can I search for AMPs in the form of dimer or two chains?
+Can I search AMPs in the form of dimer or two chains?

-Yes, you can do so by entering "dimer" or "two-chain" into the NAME field followed by database search.
+Yes, the APD FIRST inlcuded such information in the APD2.
+You can do so by entering "dimer" or "two-chain" into the NAME field followed by database search.
+Homodimer and Heterodimer peptides can be searched separately.

-Can I search for AMPs based on the year of publication?
+Can I search AMPs based on the year of publication?

 Does the database contain a link to the PubMed for each peptide entry?

 Yes, this has been enabled for new entries and the links for the old entries are under construction.
-Additional references are anotated in the "Additional Info" field, which is under constant reformatting..
+Additional references are included in the "Additional Info" field, which is under constant reformatting for clarity.

-How can I submit my peptides to the APD database?
+How can I submit my newly discovered peptides to the APD database?

 We appreciate your input.
-The easiest way is to email Dr. Wang a copy of your article after publication (email: gwang@unmc.edu).
+The easiest way is to email Dr. Wang a copy of your manuscript/publihsed article (email: gwang@unmc.edu).
 In particular, we encourage you to include your peptide sequences in your email.
 This will minimize potential errors during data registration.
 The APD acknowledges your contributions by including "provided by YOU" in each entry.
-As of Jan 2024, users and friends have assisted with the registration of 288 AMPs in the APD.
+As of Dec 2025, APD users, fans, and friends have assisted with the registration of 316 AMPs in the APD.

 The APD is very helpful to my research.
 How do I cite it?